vexuas/yagi/README.md

 <img src="https://user-images.githubusercontent.com/42207245/127491835-2eaa4ae2-6514-45ee-966d-dcadd42a750f.png" width=800px  />

 - **Interactions**
   - When a reminder gets enabled, yagi creates a new role in the server called `@Goat Hunters`.
-This role will be used to ping you when world boss is soon
+This role will be used to ping you when world boss is soon. _Note that you can customise this role i.e. editing its name and color_
   - To get the `@Goat Hunters` role, react to the reaction message with :goat:
 <img src="https://user-images.githubusercontent.com/42207245/127494128-ca52b7dc-a35c-4698-aaa2-f718a3b94b9d.png" width=800px  />